 One of those films also comes pre-approved from another festival: Sebastián Lelio's A Fantastic Woman.
 The Chilean import won raves at the Berlin Film Festival back in February, in large part thanks to the performance of its lead actress Daniela Vega, who plays a young transgender waitress and aspiring singer.
 Vega is getting legitimate Oscar buzz for her work — but unlike the many cis actors who have won awards for playing trans characters (Hilary Swank, Jared Leto, etc, etc, etc), Vega is trans herself.
 If she were to be nominated, she would be the first trans actor to ever receive an Oscar nod, and only the third trans person up for an award in any category (after musician Anohni a few years ago and late composer Angela Morley way back in the 1970s).

 Remarkably, A Fantastic Woman isn't Lelio's only film at TIFF.
 He's also world premiering Disobedience, his first film set outside Chilé.
 It stars Rachel Weisz as a woman who returns home to her orthodox Jewish community in London only to fall in love with her cousin's wife, played by Rachel McAdams.
-And it will screen alongside another story of star-crossed sapphic love: Tali Sahlom-Ezer's My Days of Mercy, which stars McAdams' fellow Canadian Ellen Page as the daughter of a man on death row who falls in love with a woman (Kate Mara) on the opposing side of her family's cause.
+And it will screen alongside another story of star-crossed sapphic love: Tali Sahlom-Ezer's My Days of Mercy, which stars McAdams' fellow Canadian Elliot Page as the daughter of a man on death row who falls in love with a woman (Kate Mara) on the opposing side of their family's cause.

 Then there's Battle of the Sexes, perhaps the most high-profile of the bunch thanks to it being a biopic of the first prominent female athlete to come out as a lesbian, 1970s tennis star Billie Jean King.
 Emma Stone portrays King alongside Steve Carell as her rival Bobby Riggs, and the film has already been met with huge acclaim after premiering last weekend at the Telluride Film Festival.
 Directed by Jonathan Dayton and Valerie Faris (who made Little Miss Sunshine together), it's also pleasantly part of a majority of LGBTQ-related films at TIFF directed or co-directed by women.
 In addition to Faris and Shalom-Ezer, there are Angela Robinson (Professor Marston & the Wonder Women), Ivana Mladenovic (Soldiers.
 Story from Ferentari), Ingrid Veninger (Porcupine Lake), Kathleen Hepburn (Never Steady, Never Still) and Limor Shmila (Montana).